Esri/node-arcgis/source/index.md

 ### `item.folder`

 > Folders have names and ID's.
 This means folders can have non-unique names.
 Watch out!
+Although, the only way to use folders is to use the API user.content call, which we're not doing any more to standardize content responses.
+Can my client lib even get at folders?
+Might not be worth supporting.

 Adds the item to a folder by folder ID.
 Passing the the value `'/'` adds the item to the root folder.